JoaquinPettinari/SignIn-SignUp-Template/README.md

-# 🔒 Login - Sign up
+# 🔒 Login - Sign up - Sign in

 This is a free basic template with authentication, token validation and encryption.